Table of Contents

 Prior to all of my international travels, I notify my credit card company of the dates and locations of my trip.
 This will prevent a block on your card because the company suspects fraud.
 Many cards now offer a convenient and quick way to do this online.

 Most visitors will arrive in the country by airplane, and will do so at the Kigali International Airport.
 Fortunately, it’s quite close to the center of the city and most hotels can be reached in under 30 minutes.

 Getting around a city like Kigali is a very different experience for anyone coming from a Western country.
-Locals rely heavily on moto-taxis, or motorcycle taxis, which are cheap, but their safety is questionable.
-The government has been working to improve moto-taxi safety, but right now I wouldn’t recommend them for visitors.
-I’ve relied instead on taxi service arranged by the hotel.
+Locals rely heavily on moto-taxis, or motorcycle taxis.
+Rwandan law requires drivers wear helmets and offer one to riders as well.
+These look a bit risky to me, but the government has been working to improve moto-taxi safety.
+Personally, I’ve relied instead on taxi service arranged by the hotel.
 Taxis are not metered in Rwanda, so be sure to agree upon the fare in advance.